gemma-butcher/ms4/README.md

 - The project is directly connected to the deployed database on Heroku during development as this was necessary to utilise a Postgres database on Gitpod while using the Code Institute Dockerfile.

 ### Entity Relationship Diagram
-- The diagram shows a layout of the tables created by my models in the database.
+- The diagram shows a layout of the tables created by my models in the database..
-- The diagram below omits the tables created by default, except the user table, as well as the tables created by [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html).
 <div align="center">
   <img src="documentation/readme_images/erd.png" alt="Database Entity Relationship Diagram"><br>
 </div>